Misfits (band): 2016–present: Reunion as the Original Misfits

 In May 2016, Danzig, Only, and Doyle announced that they would perform together for the first time in 33 years, under the name The Original Misfits.
 Only told Rolling Stone that the reunion stemmed from a legal discussion that "was turning into another court battle and it turned into a reunion."
 Court documents show that Danzig and Only discussed a reunion as part of settlement negotiations as early as 2014.
 In June of that year, the Misfits released the Friday the 13th EP featuring material written by Only with his son Jerry Other on guitar and Chupacabra on drums.
-In September the Misfits lineup of Danzig, Only and Doyle, along with drummer Dave Lombardo and guitarist Acey Slade, headlined their two reunion shows, performing 25-song sets at the Riot Fest in Chicago and Denver.
+In September the Misfits lineup of Danzig, Only and Doyle, along with guitarist Acey Slade and drummer Dave Lombardo, headlined their two reunion shows, performing 25-song sets at the Riot Fest in Chicago and Denver.

 In an interview with Rolling Stone following the first reunion show Only was asked about the future of the Misfits, and if there were plans to continue and possibly record new music.
 "I want it to continue.
 I know Doyle wants it to continue.
 I know Glenn wants it to continue.
 We just have to be big-enough people to make it continue.
 And that's where we're at.
 Whatever it takes.
 We're going into our 40th anniversary so the timing couldn't be more perfect.
 Eventually Doyle's got to write a new album; I've got to write a new album; Glenn's got to write a new album.
 Why don't we work together and make the greatest album ever?
 Now we've got different elements.
 We've got Doyle playing more of a metal kind of thing.
 We've got Dave, who we're trying to figure out what the fuck he's doing.
 And Glenn's got his own thing.
 And Acey (Slade, second guitar) fills in good, too.
 And I've got the band where it is today.
 So it's a matter of re-molding and using all the different elements that I've got."
 When asked if Danzig would want to record new music Only said, "I think it's got to evolve naturally.
 The thing is we've tried to plan things, and then we stand there and wait, and as it comes we'll just do it.
 When we go back – I don't know about Glenn – but I canceled our touring and everything for this, so I'm going to go home and write and lift."